MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/set-up-search-of-onedrive-for-business-in-office-365-from-sharepoint-server.md

 ## Step 4: Create a link in the Search Center for the OneDrive for Business search vertical
 <a name="BKMK_CreateLinkInSearchCenter"> </a>

-In this procedure, you create the link in the SharePoint Server enterprise Search Center that users will click to get results from OneDrive for Business that is in Office 365.
+In this procedure, you create the link in the SharePoint Server enterprise Search Center that users will click to get results from OneDrive for Business.
 After you create the link, it appears in the Search Navigation Web Part, under the search box next to the links for the other search verticals, such as **Everything** and **People**.
 The links in the Search Navigation Web Part then look something like this, depending on your particular configuration:

 ![A OneDrive search vertical and the four default search verticals in an Enterprise Search Center](../media/BoxCutterSearch-5SearchVerticals.jpg)